scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

-The ``pandera`` project started as a naive excursion into seeing whether pandas dataframes could be statically typed, as gradual typing is becoming adopted by the Python community since the :code:`typing` module introduced in python 3.5.
+The ``pandera`` project started as a naive excursion into seeing whether pandas dataframes could be statically typed, as gradual typing is becoming adopted by the Python community since the :code:`typing` module was introduced in Python 3.5.
-The project evolved into a tool that emphasizes verification of the statistical properties of data, which requires run-time validation.
+The project evolved into a tool that emphasizes the verification of the statistical properties of data, which requires run-time validation.

 The direction of this project has been driven, in large part, by its contributors, and will continue to be via feature requests on the github repo.